membrane-systems/PCAlipids/tutorial/tutorial.md

 * [MDTraj](http://mdtraj.org/1.9.0/) - module for MD trajectories routines (version >= 1.9.1)
 * [Nose](http://nose.readthedocs.io/en/latest/) - module for python unittests (version >= 1.3.7)

-The usefull information on installing Python and it's packages could be found here:
+Useful information on installing Python and its packages can be found here:
 * https://wiki.python.org/moin/BeginnersGuide/Download
 * https://packaging.python.org/tutorials/installing-packages/

-We reccomend to install packages in the mentioned order to overcome possible issues.
+We recommend to install packages in the mentioned order to overcome possible issues.

 ### Welcome to PCALipids

 PCAlipids software is ready to use.
-You only need to download *scr* directory from the ripository.
-To run the software from any folder, you can add the path to the PCALipids on your machine to the PATH environmental variable:
+You only need to download the *scr* directory from the repository.
+To run PCAlipids from any folder, you can add the path to the software on your machine to the PATH environmental variable:

     $ PATH=<path to PCALipids dir>:${PATH}

 where `<path to PCALipids dir>` has to be replaced with the path to PCALipids directory on your machine.

-To run the software simply type in command prompt:
+To run the software simply type in the command prompt:

     $ pcalipids